TerenceWallel/Cpp-Local-Interface-For-LeetCode/README.md

-# A C/C++ local debuger project for leetcode
+# A C/C++ local interface for leetcode

-A native c and c++ compilation and debug project for Leetcode.
-The project supports leetcode mode input and output, without any additional code.
+A local C and C++ compilation and debugging interface for LeetCode, supporting LeetCode-style input and output without the need for any additional code.